elastic/e2e-testing/e2e/README.md

     - **But** (Optional): Used within any of the above clauses, it must tell an ocational reader a secondary preparation (Given), trigger (When), or output (Then) that must not be present.
 - **Examples:** (Mandatory with Scenario Outline): this `markdown table` will represent the elements to interpolate in the existing dynamic variables in the use case, being each column header the name of the different variables in the table.
 Besides that, each row will result in a test execution.

- *Note, as of this PR: https://github.com/elastic/e2e-testing/pull/669/files we have implemented a mechanism to NOT run tests marked as `@nightly` during PR CI test runs, if they, for any reason, are not capable of successfully finishing for a given reason.
-The foremost example is the Agent upgrade tests which do not run on PR CI due to the lack of proper signing for the binaries needed.
-The tag is implemented basically as a "nightly only" citation.

 A good example could be [this one](./_suites/metricbeat/features/integrations.feature).

 ## Test Implementation